 German district court receives 1,400 claims from investors related to the collapse in the auto maker’s share price

 BERLIN—Investors are seeking around €8.2 billion ($9.1 billion) in damages fromVolkswagen AG on losses suffered when the German car maker’s shares plunged after U.S. authorities disclosed a year ago that the company had cheated on emissions tests, a German district court said Wednesday.
+When it comes to securing your data you can get cloud security monitoring.

 The Braunschweig district court, which has jurisdiction over Volkswagen claims in Germany, said it had received 1,400 claims against the car maker so far, including lawsuits filed by U.S. pension funds, asset funds from German states, and individual investors.
 U.S. investors that are part of the German claim include Calpers.